10. S3 classes#

 ## Categories: a, b, c

-Of course, the default method can still be called; calling print.default(x) directly will output the same result as before.
+Of course, the default method can still be called.
+Referring to print.default(x) directly will output the same result as the one a few chunks above.

 Note